 Each of the first two pairs must be in balance for us to feel that our emotional needs are met.
 If we have too much of one, we feel like we do not have enough of the other.
 I think of it as a scale, too much of one, will tilt the scale out of balance.

 Another way to think of it as like the search for a radio station.
 If you move the knob too much to the right or too much to the left, you hear static noises.
 Only when you turn it to the exact right place, you can hear music.
-Fulfilling our needs is like finding our own music station.
+Fulfilling our six human needs is like finding our own music station.

-The need for certainty is one of our basic human needs critical for survival.
+Of the 6 human needs, certainty is one of the most basic ones that are critical for our survival.
 It is a search for security and comfort in the world around us.
 Routine and structure give us a lot of certainty.
 They give us a feeling that we know what is going to happen tomorrow.
 It is very healthy for our peace of mind.

 If this need is not met, your brain will be directing you to do anything you can to meet this need.
 In life, our successes are partially determined by our ability to withstand not having certainty in a situation.